Elevating Pharmacy Strategy & Roles in Health Systems

 • Tangible ideas for new pharmacy revenue streams

-• Demonstrates values that place the organization, not pharmacy, first
+• Values that place the organization, not pharmacy, first

 • Advanced negotiation and conflict resolution skills and the ability to leverage them with external business entities